iorixxx/anadolu-fbe-thesis/README.md

 Please feel free to contact Ahmet Arslan at `aarslan2@anadolu.edu.tr` if you have any questions, comments or contributions.
 Please do not forget to give a star to the project if you use this template.

 P.S.
-I strongly suggest you to save your LaTeX files in a private GitHub repo, which is free with your university e-mail (`@anadolu.edu.tr`) address.
+I strongly suggest you to maintain your LaTeX files in a private GitHub repo, which is free with your university e-mail (`@anadolu.edu.tr`) address.